jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 You can decide via a true/false toggle, whether you want to receive the daily report as pdf directly via email or as a signed link (which is valid for a week and can be regenerated in the webapps Download Center) to the pdf.

-The second option is, that you need to select from which subscriptions/domains the full text will be sent to your organisations internal emails.
+The second option allows you to specify for which sources your organization holds a valid subscription.
+The full article content will be included in internal emails and in the webapp for the selected sources.

 > Legal notice: Although it is possible to select subscriptions even if your organisation does not have a valid subscription/account for this domain, this is legally forbidden.
 > Only select domains, where your organisation has a valid subscription!